Comprehensive Guide on Combinations

 The formulas for permutations and combinations look similar, and in fact, combinations can be computed from permutations:

-As we can see, computing combinations involves an additional step of removing double counts by dividing by the number of arrangements of any selection ($2!$ in this case).
-This also means that permutations must always be equal to greater than combinations for the same task.
+As we can see, computing combinations involves an additional step of removing double counts by dividing by the number of arrangements of any selection (

 Let's now go through some examples of applying the formula for combinations!